KevinCramer/LanguageToolReact/README.md

    - Resolve all errors shown in the browser's developer tools.
    - This includes fixing any issues related to JavaScript, network requests, and other runtime errors.

+8. **Use ES6 whenever possible**
+   - I.e avoid using 'require' and use import instead.